GibaPadavan/AVAudioSessionIOS16InpitIssue/README.md

     "<AVAudioSessionPortDescription: 0x283710600, type = Receiver; name = Receiver; UID = Built-In Receiver; selectedDataSource = (null)>"
 )>
 ```
 This is perfectly fine.
-Then I attach the iRig device (which is basibally the external microphone) and I have the following log:
+Then I attach the iRig device (which is basically the external microphone) and I have the following log:

 ```
 HANDLE ROUTE CHANGE